Call Us: 0330 1332 857

 Contact us today by calling 0330 1332 857 to find out if you have a claim.

-The eyes are one of the five primary senses in the body, so any damage to even one of them could potentially lower the quality of a person’s life.
-Eye injuries are very common in the workplace.
+Eye injuries at work can have devastating effects, not only on an individual’s vision but also on their overall quality of life and ability to work.
 They can be one of the most severe injuries a person can suffer.
-Even slight damage to the eye can have a significant reduction in the quality of your vision.
+Even slight damage to the eye can cause a significant reduction in the quality of your vision.

-Unfortunately, there are occasions where an eye injury is so severe that it leads to long—term or partial blindness and in some cases, fatalities.
-Any degree of eye injury can have a substantial impact on the person’s work life and personal life as a consequence.
+Unfortunately, there are occasions where an eye injury is so severe that it leads to long term or partial blindness.
 You may be able to make a claim for eye injury at work compensation if your employer’s negligence was the main cause of your injury.

-• Allergies- There are specific jobs that require exposure to food, flowers, spices, perfumes, detergents and other substances that can cause an allergic reaction called ‘allergic conjunctivitis’.
+- Allergies – There are specific jobs that require exposure to food, flowers, spices, perfumes, detergents and other substances that can cause an allergic reaction called ‘allergic conjunctivitis’.
 These may cause your eyes to swell, which can cause irritation, pain and burning of the eyes.
 It is your employer’s duty to ensure you will not be exposed to any substances which may cause an allergic reaction.
-If you suffer an allergic reaction to the eyes, due to your employer’s negligence, you may be able to make a claim for eye injury at work compensation.

-• Building Site/ Construction/ Factory Accidents- In many work environments and jobs involving demolition, building/ construction work, or engineering, there is likely to be a lot flying debris.
+- Building Site/ Construction/ Factory Accidents- In many work environments and jobs involving demolition, construction work, or engineering, there is likely to be a lot of flying debris.
 Employees are at high risk of the flying debris pieces going into their eyes, which can cause severe eye damage.
-Even a small amount of debris exposure to the eye can cause irreparable eye damage.
-Small pieces of grit can scratch the cornea of your eye can even lead to permanent loss of vision.
-Jobs which involve cutting metals can cause heated metal particles and sparks to fly around, which increases the risk of eye injuries in the workplace.
-If highly heated particles enter the eye, you risk getting a thermal burn, which can cause significant damage and may cause loss of sight in one or both eyes.

-• Improper Use Of Dangerous Machinery-Many types of machinery used in the workplace can be dangerous if used not used correctly.
+- Improper Use of Dangerous Machinery – Many types of machinery used in the workplace can be dangerous if not used correctly.
 Employers must provide adequate training to employees to ensure they can use dangerous machinery effectively and safely.
 Injuries to the eyes are commonly caused by a lack of training on the machinery and improper use of machinery.

 Your employer has a duty of care to ensure that your workplace is as safe as possible.
 Your employer is obligated to provide a safe place of work under the Health and Safety at Work.
 Act of 1974.
 The Workplace (Health, Safety, and Welfare) Regulations (1992) and The Management of Health and Safety at Work Regulations 1999 impose a duty on your employer to ensure that the work environment is always clean and maintained to a high safety standard.